Burial Ground Rules and Regulations

 The scattering of cremated remains is not permitted within the boundary of the burial ground.
 Any cremated remains must be interred in a designated grave.

 The only permitted memorial is a flat stone tablet of not more than 450mm square and 50mm thick.
 A temporary wooden cross is permitted, not exceeding 450mm in height, prior to the provision of the tablet.
-The tablet is available through approved stonemasons, details of whom are available from the parish clerk and Martley Parish Council Website.
+The tablet is available through approved stonemasons, details of whom are available from the Burial Ground Manager and Martley Parish Council Website.

 In order to maintain the natural appearance of the burial ground, no other memorials or benches are permitted and will be removed.
 Floral tributes may be laid on anniversary of death or other occasion, e.g. Christmas.
 These will be removed after the Christmas period at the end of January, or sooner if decayed.
 For other occasions, floral tributes may remain in situ for a maximum of 21 days before being removed.
 You will be required to sign a document agreeing to these regulations.

-The only permitted memorial trees are available through the parish clerk.
+The only permitted memorial trees are available through the Burial Ground Manager.
 These will be planted in a designated area during November each year and families will be invited to attend.

 Grass cutting will be carried out by the Parish Council and the frequency will be determined by weather conditions.
 The Parish Council will carry out levelling or in-filling of grave spaces where this becomes necessary.